 Have you completed at least two years of a language in high school?
 Have you never taken a college credit course in that language?
 If so, you are required to complete the online foreign language placement examination.

 It is important to note that there is no advantage to using anything other than your own brain power to complete the language examination.
 If you place at a level above your actual knowledge, you'll find yourself out of your league in a class that's beyond your abilities — perhaps even risking a failing grade.
 Save yourself some future stress, be honest with yourself, and don't try to exceed your limits!

-This means you have one year from the date you take the placement to register for the course you place into or to take the proctored exam if you place out of the language requirement and do not wish to continue to the next course.
+This means you have one year from the date you take the placement to register for the course you place into or to take the Confirmation Exam if you place out of the language requirement and do not wish to continue to the next course.
 After that point, you will have to re-take the placement test.
-Keep in mind that your score is likely to drop the longer it has been since you studied the language, so you should take your language requirement as soon as possible.
+Keep in mind that your score is likely to drop the longer it has been since you studied the language, so you should start your language requirement as soon as possible.

 If you place into a 300–level course and do not wish to continue in the language but wish to receive departmental credit for intermediate language courses for your online placement exam results, you may do so by completing a proctored Confirmation Exam during the twelve months following your original placement exam and confirm the results of your online placement examination.
 For information about how and where to take this confirmation exam, click here.